New Entries At Bottom

 - WEB SERVER: A large powerful computer that runs a Program at an Internet site that makes webpages at that site available to Browsers across the Internet

-- WEB HOST: A web site (usually a legitimate Company) that offers you webspace (on their Servers) at which you can store your web pages for access to viewers on the WWW...they are FREE or PAY hosts...and most provide a File Editor to create and design your web pages with ... to find Hosts try Our Design Links
+- WEB HOST: A web site (usually a legitimate Company) that offers you webspace (on their Servers) at which you can store your web pages for access to viewers on the WWW...they are FREE or PAY hosts...and most provide a File Editor to create and design your web pages with ... to find Hosts try My Design Links

-- HARDWARE: Any of the machinery that runs a computer
+- HARDWARE: Any of the machinery that runs a computer or other devices

 - SEARCH ENGINE: A computer Program (Software) that will collect information about web pages and render information about them to anyone who uses it, usually found Online, such as Google